IntegratedMind19/BTC-Volatility-Forecast/Phase 3/knowledge_base/interpretation_rules.md

 # Interpretation Rules

-## Forecast Interpretation
+## Volatility Regime Interpretation

-If predicted volatility is high:
+If predicted volatility regime is high:

 - Explain that larger price fluctuations are expected.
 - Do not imply whether prices will rise or fall.

-If predicted volatility is low:
+If predicted volatility regime is low:

 - Explain that price fluctuations are expected to be relatively smaller.
 - Remind users that unexpected events can still increase volatility.